-Caretakers of the Deep Wood Light
+Caretakers of the Forest Cemetery

 Watching them work was as moving as the cemetery itself.
 In silence, they carefully placed evergreen branches and other favors from the forest throughout the resting places.
-These beautiful deep wood adornments evoked an even more serene feeling to our timbered surroundings.
+These beautiful deep wood adornments evoked an even more serene feeling in our timbered surroundings.

-How to Visit the Soldier Cemetery of Brunico
+How to Visit Brunico’s Soldiers’ Cemetery

-A visit to the medieval town of Brunico is an easy trip add-on before or after a trek around Lago di Braies.
-While in Brunico a walk through the Soldier Cemetery is a must.
+A visit to the medieval town of Brunico in Val Pusteria is an easy trip add-on before or after hiking around Lago di Braies.
+While in Brunico, a walk through the Soldiers’ Cemetery is a must.
 Every lover of nature and history will find it an enchanting sight.

 The town offers you a few ways to reach the cemetery.
 From the grounds of the Bruneck Castle walk to the south castle wall and continue down a small slope to a footbridge.
 Cross over the road (Via Riscone) to the Kühbergl hill.
 Then follow the path to the right for a bit until you come to a set of stairs leading uphill.
-The cemetery sits at the top.
+The cemetery sits at the top of the steps.

-No matter how you choose to visit, keep an eye out for signposts indicating ‘Cimitero di Guerra’ and ‘Kriegerfriedhof’ to ensure you’re heading the right direction.
+No matter how you choose to visit, keep an eye out for signposts indicating ‘Cimitero di Guerra’ and ‘Kriegerfriedhof’ to ensure you’re heading in the right direction.